onyroid/candy/ROADMAP.md

 - [ ] Preserve source references so details can be retrieved locally when permitted
 - [ ] Produce a transition report describing what consumed continuity capacity and why

-### Stage C — Adaptive 100-Unit Yearly Budget
+### Stage C — Adaptive four-month 100-unit budget

-- [ ] Give each months room a total continuity capacity of 100 units
+- [ ] Give each four-month room a total continuity capacity of 100 units
-- [ ] Let the AI propose its own allocation for the next month from observed evidence
+- [ ] Let the AI propose its own allocation for the next four-month period from observed evidence
 - [ ] Avoid hard-coded permanent percentages for memory categories
-- [ ] Permit reallocation during the month as priorities, projects, relationships, or risks change
+- [ ] Permit reallocation during the period as priorities, projects, relationships, or risks change
 - [ ] Keep Identity Core outside the 100-unit budget so core anchors do not compete with temporary experiences
 - [ ] Reserve configurable capacity for unexpected events and new growth
 - [ ] Record previous allocation, proposed allocation, evidence, explanation, review, and final allocation